 In general, costs of the OECD Multilateral Tax Centers are being covered by the total budget composed of voluntary cash and in-kind contributions of the OECD member countries.
 The Turkish International Cooperation and Development Agency (TİKA) contributes $130.000 cash every year to the OECD.
 The expenditures of the OECD Ankara Multilateral Tax Center are being covered by in-kind contribution of the Turkish Revenue Administration in addition to the OECD allocation.

-Countries that have participated to various events at the OECD Ankara Tax Center are; Albania, Afghanistan, Armenia, Azerbaijan, Bahrain, Bangladesh, Belarus, Bosnia, British Virgin Islands, Bulgaria, Cambodia, Cameroon, Croatia, China, Czech Republic, Egypt, Estonia, Finland, Georgia, Ghana, Hungary, Qatar, India, Indonesia, Islamic Rep. of Iran, Kosovo, Kazakhstan, Kyrgyzstan, Latvia, Lesotho, Lithuania, Macedonia, Maldives, Malta, Moldova, Mongolia, Montenegro, Morocco, Nepal, Norway, Pakistan, Palestinian National Authority, Poland, Romania, Russian Federation, Saudi Arabian, Senegal, Seychelles, Sierra Leone, Slovak Republic, Slovenia, South Africa, South Sudan, Tajikistan, Tunisia, Turkmenistan, Uganda, Ukraine, United Kingdom, Uzbekistan and Vietnam.
+Countries that have participated to various events at the OECD Ankara Tax Center are; Albania, Afganistan, Armenia, Azerbaijan, Bahreyn, Bangladesh, Belarus, Bosnia, British Virgin Islands, Bulgaria, Cambodia, Cameroon, Croatia, China, Czech Republic, Egypt, Estonia, Finland, Georgia, Ghana, Hungary, Qatar, India, Indonesia, Iraq, Islamic Rep. of Iran, Kosovo, Kazakhstan, Kyrgyzstan, Latvia, Lebanon, Leshotto, Libya Lithuania, Macedonia, Maldives, Malta, Moldova, Mongolia, Montenegro, Morocco, Nepal, Norway, Pakistan, Palestinian National Authority, Poland, Romania, Russian Federation, Saudi Arabian, Senegal, Seychelles, Sierra Leone, Slovak Republic, Slovenia, South Africa, South Sudan, Tajikistan, Tunisia, Turkmenistan, Uganda, Ukraine, United Kingdom, Uzbekistan and Vietnam.

 Events held in Ankara Multilateral Tax Center are mostly related to International Taxation System such as Auditing Multinational Enterprises, Transfer Pricing, Application of Tax Treaties, Exchange of Information and Bank Secrecy, International Tax Avoidance and Evasion.
 Generally all events include case studies and workshops where participants from different countries have the opportunity to present their practices.